 Any day is a good time to start letting others know how important they are, but sometimes this can be hard to bring up.
 It does not have to be a “serious conversation”.
 We can let others know how important they are by simply getting to know them better to share more things, make memories, and laughing together.

-Here’s a few things to make it easier.
+Here are a few things to make it easier.

 Thanksgiving – this is a day made just for recognizing how much we have to be grateful for.